yasuhirohoshino/ofxGpuLut/README.md

 # ofxGpuLut

-Fast and easy Color Lookup Table(LUT) fliter using GLSL.
+ofxGpuLut is a fast and easy Color Lookup Table(LUT) fliter plugnin for openFrameworks.

 ![sample image](ofxGPULUT.jpg)